10 Medical Schools in Kenya

 2. University of Nairobi Medical School

-The Medical School at the University of Nairobi, which was established in 1967, is among the oldest medical institutions in Kenya.
-The university has a strong commitment to producing highly skilled healthcare professionals and pioneering researchers who can tackle emerging health issues.Â
+The Medical School at the University of Nairobi, founded in 1967, is one of Kenya’s oldest medical institutions.
+The university is dedicated to training top-notch healthcare professionals and groundbreaking researchers to address new health challenges.

-Their professionals are leading the development of national health policies.
-The school provides a range of academic programs, including Bachelor’s and Master’s degrees, PhD programs, and diplomas.Â
+Their experts are at the forefront of creating national health policies.
+The school offers various academic programs, including Bachelor’s, Master’s, and PhD degrees, as well as diplomas.

 3. Kenyatta University School of Medicine